 - Rech MF, Bos D, Jenkings KN, Williams A, Woodward R. Geography, military geography and critical military studies.
 Critical Military Studies 2015, 1(1), 47-60.

-- Kleinreesink E, Jenkings KN, Woodward R. How (not) to Sell a Military Memoir in Britain.
-In: Karakatsanis, NM; Swarts, J, ed.
-Political and Military Sociology: An Annual Review.
+- Kleinreesink LHE, Jenkings KN, Woodward R. How (not) to Sell a Military Memoir in Britain.
+In: Neovi M. Karakatsanis and Jonathan Swarts, ed.
+Political and Military Sociology: Political Attitudes, Perceptions and Culture: An Annual Review.
 Transaction Publishers, 2015, pp.1-26.